subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 But before we can apply this formula, there is another architectural subtlety that has to be taken care of.
 In the above figure we can see that the seven nodes in the Boltzmann machine have been divided into two classes, namely the visible $(v_1,v_2,v_3,v_4)$ and the hidden $(h_1,h_2,h_3)$.

 - The visible nodes are the interface between the network and the outside world, during training all the visible nodes are clamped into specific states determined by the training data.
-- The hidden nodes are never clamped, and the the additional weights that they introduce into the network help expand the scope og the environment probability distributions $q$ that can be captured by the model.
+- The hidden nodes are never clamped, and the the additional weights that they introduce into the network help expand the scope of the environment probability distributions $q$ that can be captured by the model.
 For example if there are $N_v$ visible nodes $N_h$ hidden nodes, then there are ${(N_v+N_h)^2\over 2}$ parameters that the network can adjust vs ${N_v^2\over 2}$ otherwise.

-In general, the weights of the connections to the hidden units can be used to represent complex interactions that cannotbe expressed as pairwise interactions between the visible nodes alone.
+Thw weights of the connections to the hidden units can be used to represent complex interactions that cannot be expressed as pairwise interactions between the visible nodes alone.
 The hidden units are where the network can build its own internal representation of the data.

 So, how would one determine the interaction weights $w_{ij}$ in a Boltmann machine?
 At a high level the idea is the following: Assume that the (unknown) probability that the environment, as represented by the training data, is in state $\alpha$ is given by $q_{alpha}(v)$.
 We want to choose the $w_{ij}$, and thus $E_{alpha}$, such that $p_{alpha}(v)\approx q_{\alpha}(v)$ where $p_{\alpha}(v)$ is the probability that the visible nodes in the network are in state $\alpha$.
 Fortunately there is a measure of the distance between probability distributions callled the Kullback-Leibler distance, given by